 The District is located within the Edwards Aquifer recharge zone.
-This means that 20% of our wastewater lines are filmed annually.
-In this reporting year, the District contracted out the filming of 61,000 feet of sewer line.
+This means that approximately 20% of our wastewater lines are filmed annually.
+In this reporting year, the District contracted out the filming of 75,382 feet of sewer line.
 These lines were also cleaned.
 The films were reviewed by a professional engineer.
 Any issues that are found will be repaired.
 That portion of the line will then be filmed again and sent to the engineer once again to ensure that the issue had been resolved.

-This year District staff began a program of inspection of the manholes in the filming area, over 205 manholes were inspected.
+District staff continued a program of inspection of the manholes in the filming area.
+In 2021, 297 manholes were inspected.
 Any deficiencies found in the sewer lines or manholes will have to be addressed within a year of notification.